mathemb/GettingAndCleaningData/README.md

 Information on run_analysis.R
 -----------------------------

+Before running run_analysis, please download the UCI HAR Dataset .zip file from the following URL: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+Make sure to unzip the file into your working directory and verify that run_analysis.R is also saved in the working directory.

 1. The first part concentrates on uploading the different raw dataset into 6 different data frames:
   - subject_test is the data frame created from 'subject_test.txt' which represents the subject who performes the activity and is assigned to the test group
   - xtest is the data frame created from 'x_text.txt' which represents the Test set